 She is highly skilled in the delivery of IT managed services for clients, negotiations, risk management and agile methodologies for bringing services to the market for all client segments and industries.
 Along with financial responsibility for growing market share and achieving revenue and profit objectives as well as driving success with direct and alternate sales channels, she is adept at establishing and cultivating Analyst, Alliance and Partner relationships worldwide.

 Linda's technical and business experience combined with her passion for Women in Technology and STEM programs makes SWFRTP the perfect benevolent organization to align with, focused on growing and retaining Southwest Florida's future technical and business leaders

 Randy Mitchelson, APR

-Randy Mitchelson, APR is an entrepreneur, author and community leader with more than 20 years experience in sales, marketing and financial services.
+Randy Mitchelson, APR is an award winning entrepreneur, author and community leader with more than 20 years experience in sales, marketing and financial services.
 Mitchelson provides Internet Marketing expertise to business clients through iPartnerMedia, Inc., a digital and print marketing agency.
 This includes website and logo design, search engine marketing and optimization, social media management, blogging, email newsletters, video marketing, lead generation, print marketing and more.
 Previously, he founded of Estero, Florida based National Web Leads, LLC, (NWL) in 2005, an internet marketing and lead generation services company.
 NWL merged with Atlanta, GA-based Reach Media Group in 2012 where Mitchelson was CMO.
 Prior to that, Mitchelson served in regional and national leadership positions within Fortune 500 firms Bank of America, KeyBank and CIBC's Marketplace Bank.
 Mitchelson earned his BS and MBA at Rensselaer Polytechnic Institute in Troy, NY.